 - The individual who performs the procedure. - An individual whose responsibility is directed to the patient (administering medication, monitoring the patient, and observing the patient's response to both the sedation and the procedure).
-This individual may When printed, this document is effective 48 hours from 7/17/2017
+This individual may assist with minor, interruptible tasks once the patient's level of sedation-analgesia and vital signs have stabilized, provided that adequate monitoring for the patient's level of sedation is maintained. - The practitioner performing the procedure and at least one individual must have the ability to recognize and rescue a patient who slips into deep or general anesthesia.
+At a minimum, this shall include: - o Current American Heart Association basic cardiac life support (BCLS) training, or other training program of equivalent scope and content o Current American Heart Association age-appropriate advanced life support training (ACLS, PALS, NRP), or other training program of equivalent scope and content.

-- assist with minor, interruptible tasks once the patient's level of sedation-analgesia and vital signs have stabilized, provided that adequate monitoring for the patient's level of sedation is maintained. - The practitioner performing the procedure and at least one individual must have the ability to recognize and rescue a patient who slips into deep or general anesthesia.
-At a minimum, this shall include: - Current American Heart Association basic cardiac life support (BCLS) training, or other training program of equivalent scope and content - Current American Heart Association age-appropriate advanced life support training (ACLS, PALS, NRP), or other training program of equivalent scope and content. - Being capable of establishing a patent airway and positive pressure ventilation using a bag-valve-mask technique
+o Being capable of establishing a patent airway and positive pressure ventilation using a bag-valve-mask technique